mm80843/T3.5/docs/Benef/PBN__Benef_71.md

 ## Articles mentionning this Benefit

 * [The Emergence of Anti-Privacy and Control at the Nexus between the Concepts of Safe City and Smart City](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_15.md)

+## Name of the Benefit

+Ensures the safety and integrity of data and systems, minimizing the risk of intrusion and hacking